 Subtext in Dialogue • Example From Citizen Kane

-As a child, the title character, Charles Foster Kane, lived in poverty.
+As a child, the title character and the protagonist, Charles Foster Kane, lived in poverty.
 His Mother gave him up to live with a stranger so that he could be properly educated.
 Kane always resented the fact that he was abandoned by his family.
 This turns him into a rebellious, indignant man.

 He turns this resentment into fuel though; one so strong that it propels him to the top of American business.
 As the years go by, Kane becomes increasingly unraveled.
 Up until his death, little is known about the man that became enraptured in the national spotlight.